Semiconductors (1978)

 Such impurities are called acceptor or P-type.

-The electrical properties of solids depend on the filling of zones and the presence of a band gap in the energy spectrum.
+The electrical properties of solids depend on the filling of the bands and the presence of a forbidden band in the energy spectrum.

-In the isolation ward, the forbidden zone is wide.
+In an insulator, the forbidden band is wide.

-In metal, the valence band is partially filled.
+In a metal, the valence band is partially filled.

-Due to the small band gap, semiconductors are extremely sensitive to external influences.
+Because of the small width of the forbidden band, semiconductors are extremely sensitive to external influences.

-This property of theirs led to the emergence of semiconductor electronics.
+This property led to the emergence of semiconductor electronics.

-In engineering, semiconductor crystals are most widely used, in which regions with various types of impurities are formed.
+In technology, semiconductor crystals are most widely used, in which areas with different types of impurities are formed.

-At the point of contact of the regions with donor and acceptor impurities, free electrons and holes diffuse towards each other.
+At the point of contact between areas with donor and acceptor impurities, free electrons and holes diffuse towards each other.

-As a result of recombination, a potential barrier appears in the region of the PH transition.
+As a result of recombination, a potential barrier arises in the PN junction region.

 Before us is a kind of electric valve, the main element of many semiconductor devices.